itflow-org/itflow/README.md

 NOTE: [API_KEY] - is auto generated when a company is created and shows up in General Settings, this can also be changed manually.

 ### Future Todo
-* MeshCentral Integation to assign devices to assets and easily access remote desktop within the app, as well as pull vital information such as asset make, model, serial, hostname, Operating System,
+* MeshCentral / TacticalRMM Integation to assign devices to assets and easily access remote desktop within the app, as well as pull vital information such as asset make, model, serial, hostname, Operating System,
 * CalDAV to integrate with 3rd party calendars
 * CardDAV to integrate with 3rd party Address books
 * Stripe Integration for online payments
-* Client Portal
 * Toast Alerts with recent caller that matches caller ID in database which allows you to click on the toast alerts and bring up the clients account right away.
 * Built-in mailing list used for alerts and marketing
 * WebAuthn Support for passwordless auth (TPM Fingerprint), (USB Hardware keys such as Yubikey)